Geoff Norcott

 Geoffrey Frank Norcott (born 16 December 1976) is an English comedian, writer and political commentator.
 He first performed in 2001 and has appeared on Mock the Week, Live at the Apollo and Question Time, and written for The Daily Telegraph, The Independent and Spiked.

 Early life

 Norcott was raised in South London.
 His father was a draughtsman for British Telecom and an active trade unionist.
 His parents divorced when he was nine, and his mother moved with him and his elder sister to a council estate in Mitcham.

 He attended Southfields Secondary School, before moving to Rutlish School in Merton Park, the same school attended by Conservative Prime Minister John Major.

 Norcott holds an English degree from Goldsmiths, University of London, and worked as an English teacher.

 Early career

 Norcott performed at his first comedy gig in September 2001, initially performing as a way of supplementing his teaching income.

+In 2003 Norcott performed at Balham's Banana Cabaret, alongside Paul Tonkinson and Michael McIntyre.

 In 2005, Norcott was approached to appear on radio and television, as a panellist and presenter on shows for Talksport, Nuts TV and the BBC.

 He received an Operational Service Medal for five frontline tours entertaining the troops in Afghanistan.